The Blackwood Brothers: Group beginnings

-The Blackwood Brothers Quartet were formed in 1934 in the midst of the Great Depression when preacher Roy Blackwood (1900–71) moved his family back home to Choctaw County, Mississippi.
-His brothers, Doyle Blackwood (1911–74) and 15-year-old James Blackwood (1919–2002), already had some experience singing with Vardaman Ray and Gene Catledge.
+The Blackwood Brothers Quartet were formed in 1934 in the midst of the Great Depression, when preacher Roy Blackwood (1900–1971) moved his family back home to Choctaw County, Mississippi.
+His brothers, Doyle Blackwood (1911–1974) and 15-year-old James Blackwood (1919–2002), already had some experience singing with Vardaman Ray and Gene Catledge.
 After adding Roy's 13-year-old son, R.W.
-Blackwood (1921–54), to sing baritone, the brothers began to travel and sing locally.
+Blackwood (1921–1954), to sing baritone, the brothers began to travel and sing locally.
+By 1938, a fifth group member playing the piano was included in the lineup, though the name of the group was not adjusted as the group still sang as a quartet.
 By 1940, they were affiliated with the Stamps-Baxter Music Company to sell songbooks and were appearing on 50,000-watt radio station KMA (AM) in Shenandoah, Iowa.
 Doyle left in 1942 and was replaced by Don Smith.
 After Doyle left, The Quartet relocated to Memphis, Tennessee in 1950.
 The move proved to be successful for the group as they began to appear on television station WMCT in coming years.
 In 1952 they signed a major recording contract with RCA Victor.
 After the move to Memphis, Roy left and was replaced with Calvin Newton, who was replaced with Cat Freeman, and after Freeman left, Alden Toney was hired to sing tenor.
 In 1951, Alden Toney and Don Smith left and were replaced with Dan Huskey and Bill Lyles.
 In 1952, Dan Huskey left and was replaced by Bill Shaw.
 On June 14, 1954, the Blackwood Brothers lineup of Bill Shaw (tenor), James Blackwood (lead), R.W.
 Blackwood (baritone), Bill Lyles (bass), and Jackie Marshall (piano), won the Arthur Godfrey's Talent Scouts competition on national television with their rendition of "Have You Talked To The Man Upstairs?"
 The win propelled them into the national spotlight and beyond just the Southern United States.